 For friends who spend their life on the go, a good quality travel mug that keeps hot beverages hot and cold drinks cold, is a fantastic gift.
 Some stationery and gift shops stock great travel mugs with some fun designs.

 If you know your friend’s or family member’s favourite artists, you could always gift them a CD (provided they don’t already have it).
-Alternatively, you could buy an iTunes voucher, which allows the recipient to purchase his or her favourite songs.
+If they happen to own a record player a new record could be a great gift too.
+Alternatively, you could buy an Apple Music or Spotify voucher, which allows the recipient to purchase his or her favourite songs.

 Uno has been in circulation for decades and for good reason.
 This card game is a guaranteed good time for friends of all ages and - get this - can even be enjoyed during load shedding!